Eastern Galicia: History

+Language map of Galicia according to the 1910 Austro-Hungarian census.
+Eastern Galicia was a predominantly Ukrainian-speaking region.

 In 1918, Western Galicia became a part of the restored Republic of Poland, which absorbed part of the Lemko region.
 The local Ukrainian population declared the independence of Eastern Galicia as the West Ukrainian People's Republic.
 The predominantly Polish population of Lviv (then Lwów or Lemberg) resisted, which led to the Polish-Ukrainian War during which the Poles took control of all of Galicia.
 In a pact with Poland, Symon Petliura, leader of the Ukrainian People's Republic ceded Eastern Galicia in exchange for help against the Soviets.
 During the Polish–Soviet War, the Soviets established in July 1920 in Eastern Galicia the short-lived Galician Soviet Socialist Republic.

 The Peace of Riga of 18 March 1921 assigned the contested Eastern Galicia to the Second Polish Republic.
 The Entente powers recognized the Polish possession of the territory on 14 March 1923.

+The predominantly Polish-speaking areas of Eastern Galicia have noticeably expanded between the 1910 and the 1931 censuses, although Ukrainian-speakers remained the largest linguistic group in the region.

 The Ukrainians of the former Eastern Galicia and the neighbouring province of Volhynia made up about 12% of the population of the Second Polish Republic and were its largest minority.
 As the Polish government's policies were unfriendly towards minorities, tensions between the Polish government and the Ukrainian population grew, which eventually gave the rise to the militant underground Organization of Ukrainian Nationalists.